 The hesitation was because I’m not a big pick up and deliver fan.
 I will admit that I have had fun the few times that I have played them, but it is certainly not the genre of games that get my juices flowing.
 In fact, the pick up and deliver parts of Black Fleet and Wasteland Express Delivery Service are my least favorite part, and although I like the travel size of the box, I found Mint Delivery pretty boring.

 What a cool surprise to learn that there is actually not a true pick and deliver element in Scorpius Freighter, even though the game is all about picking up goods and delivering on contracts.
 Instead, the focus is on tile placement, engine building, efficient turns, and upgrading your crew.
-(Plus, in the advanced mode, you can play a variant that allows you to draft your own crew in a 7 Wonders style pick-and-pass mechanic.
+(Plus, in the advanced mode, you can play a variant that allows you to draft your own crew in a 7 Wonders style pick-and-pass mechanic, that I will discuss in more details below).
 If that’s the reason you are interested in Scorpius Freighter, be forewarned.

 I still remember when I first heard of the game.
 It was on one of Tom Vasel’s videos.
 He was talking about the games for 2018 that he was anticipating the most or a GEN CON preview or some such.
 My buddy Phillip and I had brought back Elysium from Gen Con 2016 and played the heck out of it, so I was pretty familiar with Matthew Dunston’s design sensibilities.
 I put it on my “anticipated games” list, but let’s face it, the anticipation for a game is sometimes better than the execution of playing it.